zed-industries/zed/docs/src/languages/rust.md

 ## More server configuration

+TBD: Is it possible to specify RUSTFLAGS? https://github.com/zed-industries/zed/issues/14334

 Rust-analyzer [manual](https://rust-analyzer.github.io/manual.html) describes various features and configuration options for rust-analyzer language server.
 Rust-analyzer in Zed runs with the default parameters.